resource-watch/slate/source/includes/api/_geostore.md

 ## Geostore objects and properties

+[TODO: Provide overview about info objects?
+Convert schema to markdown?
+Make schema into URLS?]

 ### Geostore ID

-A unique identifier for the geoStore object in the form of a 128 bit [MD5 hash](https://en.wikipedia.org/wiki/MD5) generated from geojson.
+A unique identifier for the geoStore object in the form of a 128 bit [MD5 hash](https://en.wikipedia.org/wiki/MD5) generated from the GeoJSON object.

 ### GeoJSON